darqoo/react-todo/README.md

-# To Do React app with Redux and Firebase for iSA students
+# To Do React app with Redux and Firebase

 ## Requirements: create-react-app
 Run once on your machine